gavinmcfarland/plugma/packages/website/content/docs/4-testing-plugins.md

 # Testing plugins

 Testing is an important part of development plugins.
-Plugma comes with tools thag allow you to test your plugin works as expected.
+Plugma comes with tools that allow you to test your plugin works as expected.

 ## Unit testing the main code